 One of my favorite things in the world is caramel.
 Caramel candies, caramel ice cream, caramel chocolates, caramel iced lattes, caramel sauce... please give me alllll the caramel, thank you.
-Apparently, there are a lot of you out there who feel the same (we're kindred souls) because the DIY caramel sauce recipe I shared two-years back is STILL one of the most popular posts on this blog.
+Apparently, there are a lot of you out there who feel the same (we're kindred souls) because my DIY caramel sauce recipe is consistently one of the most popular posts on this blog.
 It makes me so so happy to know that you guys love it as much as I do. :)

 If you check out that post - which you should definitely do because it just mightttt be the caramel sauce that changes your life - you'll notice that there's a LOT going on in it.
 There's some preliminary caramel-make tips + a super-detailed recipe + a million and one back-and-forths with readers who have asked questions, tried it, loved it, and overall helped make it a post overflowing with caramel-making wisdom and caramel-loving enthusiasm.
 The fact that we can all share our knowledge and obsession with caramel is crazy-cool to me.
 Since I've talked to so many of you about this recipe over comments and made this sauce more times then I can possible count since I first published that post, I thought it might be helpful to share some of my top things-you-should-know-about-making-caramel tips, so that you a) don't have to scroll through 200 comments to find the answer to your question, and b) will be extra-convinced that this caramel needs to happen in your kitchen ASAP.

 10 Things You Should Know About Making Caramel the No-Cream Way